MAZHARMIK/MAZHARMIK/README.md

 ![](https://komarev.com/ghpvc/?username=MAZHARMIK)

 Here are few things about me:
-- 🏆 Currently Offers from _Microsoft, Tokopedia, Tower Research_
+- 🏆 Offers from _Microsoft, Tokopedia, Tower Research_
 - 🔭 I’m currently working on creating a <a href="https://github.com/MAZHARMIK/Interview_DS_Algo">DS & Algo Package for Interview</a> :arrow_right: (237 :star:, 87 :fork_and_knife:) (Only 13:fork_and_knife: left to make it :100: :scream:)
 - 🔭 Check this out <a href="https://github.com/MAZHARMIK/OOP_Crash_Course_Cpp">Crash Course for C++ OOPs Interview</a> :arrow_right: (9 :star:, 3 :fork_and_knife:)
 - 🔭 Learn how to use awesome C++ STLs while problem solving, Check out my treasure <a href="https://github.com/MAZHARMIK/Cpp-STL-Quick-Help">Cpp-STL-Quick-Help</a> :arrow_right: (3 :star:, 1 :fork_and_knife:)